drakkan/sftpgo/docker/sftpgo/alpine/README.md

 # SFTPGo with Docker and Alpine

-This DockerFile is made to build image to host multiple instances of SFTPgo started with different users.
+This DockerFile is made to build image to host multiple instances of SFTPGo started with different users.

-The volume for the configuration is not mandatory, but it will be necessary to configure SFTPgo with environment variables.
+The volume for the configuration is not mandatory, but it will be necessary to configure SFTPGo with environment variables.

 ### Example
-> 1003 is a custom uid:gid for this instance of SFTPgo
+> 1003 is a custom uid:gid for this instance of SFTPGo
 ```bash
 # Prereq on docker host
 sudo groupadd -g 1003 sftpgrp && \